gateio/gateapi-nodejs/docs/MarginApi.md

 const opts = {
   'currency': "BTC", // string |
   'loanId': "12345", // string |
-  'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'reverse': True // boolean | Whether to sort in descending order, which is the default.
+  'limit': 100, // number | Maximum number of records to be returned in a single list.
+  'offset': 0, // number | List offset, starting from 0.
+  'reverse': True // boolean | Whether to sort in descending order, which is the default.
 Set `reverse=false` to return ascending results
 };
 api.listCrossMarginRepayments(opts)